 One Simple yet Powerful Story of How God Provides for His Beloved People.

-Have you ever had one of those days where everything simply fell apart?
-Perhaps it was a week, a month, or years of turmoil and chaos.
-When everything is falling apart it can often feel like things will never get better.
+Have you ever had one of those days where everything fell apart?
+It may be weeks, months, or years of turmoil and chaos.
+When everything is falling apart, it can often feel like things will never get better.
 Hope is lost.

-The last week of December 2022, my family was in Alabama visiting my in laws.
-It is a time we always look forward to as my husband reads and sleeps to his heart content and I was going to work on finishing writing my book.
-Alas, my husband did not sleep the week away and I did not write one word as we both had Covid.
+During the last week of December 2022, my family visited my in-laws in Alabama.
+It is time we always look forward to as my husband reads and sleeps to his heart's content, and I was going to work on finishing writing my book.
+However, my husband did not sleep the week away, and I did not write one word as we both had Covid.

-On the mend, we left Alabama early in the morning on New Year's day to drive to Arkansas.
-My older brother, who was trustee of my late mom's estate, was now sick and unable to finish the work.
+On the mend, we left Alabama early on New Year's Day to drive to Arkansas.
+My older brother, the trustee of my late mom's estate, was now sick and unable to finish the work.
 I was second in line for the task and would be taking over.
-We had a vague idea of what we would be walking into but would not really know until we got to my mom's house.
+We had a vague idea of what we would be walking into but would only know once we got to my mom's house.

-After a ten-hour drive, we walked into my mother's house, and it was a disaster zone.
-I had not been there since she passed away a year and a half previously, but it was clean when we left, yet now, stuff was literally everywhere, countertops, the floor, on the beds.
-A couple of pieces of furniture had been removed and the rest left in disarray.
+After a ten-hour drive, we walked into my mother's house, a disaster zone.
+I had not been there since she passed away a year and a half ago, but it was clean when we left, yet stuff was everywhere: countertops, the floor, on the beds.
+A few pieces of furniture were gone, and the rest was in disarray.
 Shock and devastation engulfed me.
-What I thought would be a difficult but manageable scenario turned into a worst-case scenario.
-What had my brother being doing?
+What I thought would be a challenging but manageable scenario turned into a worst-case scenario.
+What had my brother been doing?

-Needless to say, we cleaned the house the best we could that evening and rearranged the furniture so we could at least wake up to a clean kitchen and living room.
-The next day, we literally cleaned my mother's house all day long and took countless trips to Goodwill.
-I was up at 5:00 a.m. and went to bed at midnight for the next several days in a row as the work on her house continued.
+We cleaned the house the best we could that evening and rearranged the furniture so we could at least wake up to a clean kitchen and living room.
+The next day, we cleaned my mother's house all day and took countless trips to Goodwill.
+I was up at 5:00 a.m. and went to bed at midnight for several days as the work on her house continued.

 Compounding this chaos was the fact my brother was very sick.
 I went to see him two days after we arrived in Arkansas.
-When I had last seen him a year and a half ago, he looked like any healthy person, not too thick or thin.
-Now, he looked like a 90-year concentration camp victim and was literally skin upon bone.
+When I last saw him a year and a half ago, he looked like any healthy person, not too thick or thin.
+Now, he looked like a 90-year concentration camp victim and was skin upon bone.
 More shock and devastation filled my heart.
-Overwhelmed does not do the entire situation justice.
-Going through all my mom's stuff, meeting with a lawyer to become trustee, realizing how much with mom's estate had not been done, and my brother a broken shell of who he used to be.
+Being overwhelmed does not do the entire situation justice.
+Going through all my mom's stuff, meeting with a lawyer to become trustee, realizing how much with mom's estate still needed to be done, and my brother a broken shell of who he used to be.

-Long story short, we arrived on Sunday night and by Wednesday the house was ready to be looked at by a realtor.
-By Friday, around 11:30 a.m. the house was officially on the market.
-By 1:00 there had been three showings with more scheduled later that day.
-In between showings I went to see my brother again to spend as much time as possible with him.
-By 4:00 p.m., I was back at my mom's house waiting for the realtor and then it happened.
+Long story short, we arrived on Sunday night, and by Wednesday, the house was ready to be looked at by a realtor.
+By Friday, around 11:30 a.m., the house was officially on the market.
+By 1:00, there had been three showings, with more scheduled later that day.
+I went to see my brother again between showings to spend as much time as possible with him.
+By 4:00 p.m., I was back at my mom's house waiting for the realtor, and then it happened.

 I heard a noise but ignored it.
 The noise became louder and persisted.
 Finally, I stood up and went to the window.
-In mom's front yard were hundreds upon hundreds of brownish--black birds.
+In Mom's front yard were hundreds upon hundreds of brownish--black birds.
 The entire yard looked like a thick covering of brownish-black snow.
 It was beautiful.
-They stayed in the front yard for a while then flew to the other side of the street and then to the trees.
+They stayed in the front yard for a while, then flew to the other side of the street and the trees.
 Then, one bird at a time flew up and over my mom's house.
-It was my own personal bird show.
-While all this was going on, I felt God say to me: "God provides," and joy filled my heart.
+It was my bird show.
+While all this was happening, I felt God say to me: "God provides," and joy filled my heart.

-It reminded me of when I was a very young child in Oklahoma, looking out my bedroom window one morning as hundreds of birds flew over our house for sunnier and warmer days.
+It reminded me of when I was a young child in Oklahoma, looking out my bedroom window one morning as hundreds of birds flew over our house for sunnier and warmer days.
 It was a memory seared into my being and one I had thought of a great deal, for some reason, in the months leading up to my unexpected time in Arkansas.
-I knew at this moment as the birds were continuing to fly and land around mom's house that God was providing this feathery show for me, and I knew God would provide everything I needed to get through what I was dealing with, and all was well.
-I told God thank you and then all the birds flew away.
+I knew at this moment, as the birds were continuing to fly and land around Mom's house, that God was providing this feathery show for me, and I knew God would give everything I needed to get through what I was dealing with, and all was well.
+I told God thank you, and then all the birds flew away.

-Thirty minutes later I was at my childhood kitchen table sifting through five house offers, all above asking price.
-The house had not even been on the market six hours.
+Thirty minutes later, I was at my childhood kitchen table sifting through five house offers, all above the asking price.
+The house had not even been on the market for six hours.
 And a car dealer had shown up and paid in cash for my mom's car.
 God provides.

-The next morning, I was going through my mom's entertainment center one more time to make sure there was nothing left before my niece was scheduled to come and get it.
+The following day, I went through my mom's entertainment center again to ensure everything was gone before my niece came to get it.
 Inside I found a baby picture of my brother.
 In another cabinet, I saw nothing and was fixing to move on when something caught my eye.
-I pulled it out and it was a purple glass bird.
-A tiny thing.
-Purple is my favorite color and as always happens when I see purple my heart leapt with a spark of delight.
-Then it dawned on me it was a purple bird and I thought back to the display of birds on mom's front lawn and the profoundness of that moment.
-God truly provides and He was giving me a physical reminder to never forget He will provide over and over again.
+I pulled it out, and it was a purple glass bird, a tiny thing.
+Purple is my favorite color; as always happens, when I see purple, my heart leaps with a spark of delight.
+Then it dawned on me it was a bird, and I thought back to the display of birds on Mom's front lawn and the profoundness of that moment.
+God indeed provided and gave me a physical reminder never to forget.
+He will provide.

-God continued to provide the next day as I went to visit my brother yet again.
-I could feel God's holy presence and peace filling the space and I spent hours talking with my brother and massaging his ever so painful limbs to ease his suffering.
+God continued to provide the next day as I revisited my brother.
+I could feel God's holy presence and peace filling the space, and I spent hours talking with my brother and massaging his ever-so-painful limbs to ease his suffering.
 My brother even said my name.
 My sister-in-law had told me a few days earlier their daughter was upset because my brother, her father, hadn't used her nickname in ages.
-I remember thinking and telling God, I would love to hear my brother say my name one more time, but I told no one else.
+I remember thinking and telling God I would love to hear my brother say my name again, but I told no one else.
 God provided that day.

-I continued visiting him every day and on the Wednesday morning after the house sold, my sister-in-law called and said hospice had to take the feeding tube out of his stomach due to complications.
+I continued visiting him every day, and on the Wednesday morning after the house sold, my sister-in-law called and said hospice had to take the feeding tube out of his stomach due to complications.
 It would be a matter of time before he passed, and I should come.
 I was blessed to spend the last five and a half hours of my brother's life with him.
-While he could not speak at this time, he was fully cognitively aware and could respond with a movement or grunt.
+While he could not speak then, he was entirely cognitively aware and could respond with a movement or grunt.
 His friends came and went saying their goodbyes.
-Finally, it was getting late, and it was just his wife and I left with him and then he passed away.
+Finally, it was getting late; it was just his wife, and I left with him, and then he passed away.

 I was privileged to be there when he died.
-I had been praying to God if it was His will, I would like to be there when my brother passed.
-However, I thought, it will have to be in God's will as what are the chances I will actually be there when he goes?
+I had been praying to God if it was His will; I would like to be there when my brother passed.
+However, I thought it would have to be in God's will, as what are the chances I will be there when he goes?
 God heard me and provided.
 My brother loved me as I came into this world, and I was blessed to love him out of this world.

-At his funeral a week later, the room was packed, and I heard so many stories of my brother I never knew.
-Stories of blessing to me.
+The room was packed at his funeral a week later, and I heard so many stories about my brother I never knew, stories of blessing to me.
 As is the case at funerals, flowers and plants surrounded the chapel.
-During his service I kept staring at one for some reason and I couldn't take my eyes of it.
-I kept thinking why do I need to keep looking?
+During his service, I kept staring at one for some reason, and I couldn't take my eyes off it.
+I kept thinking, why do I need to keep looking?
 Then I saw it.
 What I thought were red flowers were not flowers at all, but birds, cardinals to be exact.
-My heart leapt.
-After the service, my husband and I went up to look at this particular arrangement and I asked him, "In all of the funerals you have presided over, has there ever been a flower arrangement with birds in it?"
-My husband said no, he thought it was strange birds were in it to begin with.
+My heart leaped.
+After the service, my husband and I went up to look at this particular arrangement, and I asked him, "In all of the funerals you have presided over, has there ever been a flower arrangement with birds in it?"
+My husband said no. He thought it was strange birds were in it, to begin with.
 I did not.
-Even in the midst of my brother's funeral God was telling me He provides.
+Even amid my brother's funeral, God was telling me He provides.

-So, why do I tell you this story.
-So, you will remember God is the ultimate provider and takes care of His children.
-In moments of chaos and desperation if will continue to seek Him and trust Him, God shows up for His people.
+So, why do I tell you this story?
+So, you will remember God is the ultimate provider and cares for His children.
+In moments of chaos and desperation, if will continue to seek Him and trust Him, God shows up for His people.
 God provides.
 On my shelf now sits a purple glass bird and a cardinal to remind me lest I forget.